-The spending framework outlined in Chapter 6 of the Budget Review is based on the allocation of financial resources of departmental programmes and entities to key spending areas.
-This improves engagement on budget allocations, because programmes and entities with a similar purpose are grouped together into a single budget decision-making process.
+The spending framework outlined in Chapter 5 of the Budget Review is based on the allocation of financial resources of departmental programmes and entities to key spending areas.
+This improves the targeting of budget allocations, because it groups programmes and entities that have a similar purpose together into a single budget decision-making process.
 To support this approach, data at programme and entity level is aggregated into spending categories, which provides for a higher level of aggregation than in the functional classification.

-These spending categories are different from the functional classification published in Annexure B, which is more closely aligned to that prescribed in the GFS.
+These spending categories are different from the functional classification published in the statistical tables, which is more closely aligned to that prescribed in the GFS.
 The level of disaggregation of the departmental spending data required by the GFS functional data complicates budget preparation.
 As a result, the Budget Review spending data is presented by key spending categories that group departments and programmes engaged in similar activities.
-For example, all science and technology activities were grouped together in a separate category, which, in terms of the stricter functional classification presented in Annexure B, is included in various functions.
-The classification framework for the presentation of fiscal data does not exclusively direct budgeting.
-Fiscal statistics are an outcome of the allocations process and are used as a guide to categorise expenditure for budgeting purposes.
-Listed below are a few of the more important differences between the key spending categories presented in Chapter 6 and the more detailed functional classification presented in the statistical tables in Annexure B:
+For example, in the functional classification in the statistical tables, local development and social infrastructure activities are presented as distinct individual functions, while in Chapter 5 these are grouped together as a separate category.
+The fiscal statistics are an outcome of the budget process and can only be used as a guide to categorise expenditure for budgeting purposes.
+They are not used as a framework for presenting budget allocations.

+Some of the most important differences between the key spending categories presented in Chapter 5 and the more detailed functional classification presented in the statistical tables are as follows: